TheBooklover/aws-bootcamp-cruddur-2023/journal/week1.md

 If you run it in your localhost with your requirement txt, you need every instruction in this recipe.

-`FROM python:3.10-slim-buster` is a supported docker file.
+`FROM python:3.10-slim-buster` is a supported docker file.'

 - `3.10-slim-buster`: It loads another docker file.
 - Each command in a docker file will essentially create a layer.